skraft9/skraft9/README.md

 In my free time, I hunt for zero-day software vulnerabilities and participate in bug bounty programs.

-I was a GrrCON 2025 main stage speaker on independent vulnerability research, presenting on how I discovered my first CVE.
+I was a GrrCON 2025 main stage speaker, presenting on how I discovered my first CVE.

 ![IMG_6450](https://github.com/user-attachments/assets/e9b6507e-ad79-4f91-8530-a0995cf1a21e)